Lucy Kate Crochet

 I don’t think so, but I guess this depends on your definition of beginner.
 If you can already knit, then the familiarity with how yarn and needles feel is going to give you a head start.
 If you like Lego, jigsaw puzzles, or braiding your kids’ hair, then the dexterity and concentration needed for those activities will help you get started with this one.
 Even if you’ve never done any of those things, but you want to hold something you crocheted yourself, then that’s all you need.

 At the end of the day, we all have different things we find difficult.
 I didn’t learn to drive until my mid-thirties.
-If you can’t crochet yet and you’ve got no relevant past experience, but you got a driver’s license before turning 35, I salute you.
+If you can’t crochet yet and you’ve got no relevant past experience, but you got a driver’s license before turning thirty-five, I salute you.
 You can definitely learn crochet too!

 Is it worth it?